 - Decreased attack surface — By shifting the focus to securing individual resources, organizations that implement zero trust principles face reduced risks of hacker attacks targeting the network perimeter.

-- Improved monitoring — Implementing a zero trust security strategy is associated with deploying a solution for continuous monitoring and logging of asset states and user activity.
+- Improved monitoring — Implementing a zero trust security strategy is associated with deploying a solution for continuous monitoring and logging of asset states and user activity, like keystroke logger software.
 This enables organizations to better detect potential threats and respond to them in a timely manner.

 However, we can’t ignore some disadvantages of zero trust: